holochain/js-tests-scaffold/README.md

 # js-tests-scaffold

-This is a recommended configuration for developing tests for Holochain Genomes.
+This is a recommended configuration for developing tests for Holochain DNA packages.
 The point of these files are to write tests that can successfully run within the [`hcshell`](https://github.com/holochain/holosqape#hcshell) Holochain container environment.

 It currently includes webpack in its configuration because the javascript execution environment in the [`hcshell`](https://github.com/holochain/holosqape#hcshell) container does not support full ES6 Javascript.
 In terms of syntax, ES5 is safe, but check the [QJSEngine documentation](http://doc.qt.io/qt-5/qtqml-javascript-functionlist.html) to be completely sure of syntax compatibility.